junnkim/gcp_cloud_workshop/README.md

 * Click Done.
 * Click Review and finalize (optional).
 * Click Create.
-* Click the my-UCLA-team-name-lb, then choose EDIT.
+* Click the my-ucla-lb then choose EDIT.
 * Under the Backend configuration in the Health check section, choose CREATE A HEALTH CHECK.
 * Enter the following information: Name: health Protocol: HTTP Port: 80.
 * Keep the given defaults for Health criteria.